whitek2/personal-web-whitek2/content/post/_index.md

 description: 'Posts Section'
 ---

-Click below to see my resume! :page_facing_up:
+Wanna know some specifics?
+Click below to see my resume, and more! :page_facing_up: